 “Pregnancy hormones can cause gum tissues to become more sensitive to plaque, leading to inflammation and bleeding.
 This condition, called pregnancy gingivitis, affects nearly 60-70% of pregnant women.”
-American Dental Association (ADA)

 Read this article to learn about essential dental health tips and treatments during pregnancy.

-Pregnancy causes significant hormonal changes in the mother’s body, including changes in the oral microbiome and saliva composition.
-Hormonal changes reduce the teeth’s resistance to bacterial colonization and plaque accumulation, potentially leading to tooth decay, gum sensitivity, and gum disease, which may affect the fetus over time.
+Hormonal changes reduce the mouth’s natural defenses against bacterial colonization and plaque buildup, potentially leading to tooth decay, gum sensitivity, and gum disease, which may affect the fetus over time.

 Therefore, expectant mothers should prioritize their oral health.
 Gum disease is among the most common oral health problems during pregnancy and can lead to premature birth or fetal complications.
+Hormonal fluctuations during pregnancy can lead to:

 - Gum inflammation and swelling